Navy reservists tackle topic of extremism

 |0

-This work, Navy reservists tackle topic of extremism [Image 2 of 2], by Josephine Carlson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy reservists tackle topic of extremism, by Josephine Carlson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT